Wills, Trusts & Probate

 Understanding Business Succession Planning in UC Irvine

-Defining Business Succession Planning
+Definition and Purpose of Business Succession Planning

-Key Components of a Business Succession Plan
+Key Elements and Processes in a Succession Plan

-Key Terms in Business Succession Planning
+Key Terms and Glossary for Business Succession Planning

 Buy-Sell Agreement